-- Strategy 9-4.1: Create new recreation opportunities in places where residents have more than a 5-minute walk to a public open space or trail. - Strategy 9-4.2: Enhance trail access and connectivity. - Strategy 9-4.3: With both hard copy and digital materials, provide more information to residents regarding the availability of recreational facilities, including parks, trails, and drop-in activities. - Strategy 9-4.4: Ensure that the community's diversity is reflected in its recreational offerings. - Strategy 9-4.5: Redesign the Hanover Parks and Recreation's programming for residents, but especially school-aged children and their after-school options. - Strategy 9-4.6: Recognize that non-profits have stepped up to provide recreation facilities and programs and that many families cannot afford to participate.
+- Strategy 9-4.1: Create new recreation opportunities in places where residents have more than a 5- to 10-minute walk to a public open space or trail. - Strategy 9-4.2: Enhance trail access and connectivity. - Strategy 9-4.3: With both hard copy and digital materials, provide more information to residents regarding the availability of recreational facilities, including parks, trails, and drop-in activities. - Strategy 9-4.4: Ensure that the community's diversity is reflected in its recreational offerings. - Strategy 9-4.5: Redesign the Hanover Parks and Recreation's programming for residents, but especially school-aged children and their after-school options.

-- Strategy 9-4.7: Assure that community-owned facilities are available for use during as many hours as there is demand for their use. - Strategy 9-4.9: Provide after-school transportation so that all students can participate in after-school sports and programs. - Strategy 9-4.10: Develop a comprehensive recreational facility plan that assesses accessibility and safety (e.g., sidewalk presence/maintenance, crosswalks, lighting, provision of shaded spaces, etc.).
+- Strategy 9-4.6: Recognize that non-profits have stepped up to provide recreation facilities and programs and that many families cannot afford to participate. - Strategy 9-4.7: Assure that community-owned facilities are available for use during as many hours as there is demand for their use. - Strategy 9-4.8: Provide after-school transportation so that all students can participate in after-school sports and programs. - Strategy 9-4.9: Develop a comprehensive recreational facility plan that assesses accessibility and safety (e.g., sidewalk presence/maintenance, crosswalks, lighting, provision of shaded spaces, etc.). - Strategy 9-4.10: In collaboration with Dartmouth College, increase public access to the Connecticut River for swimming and car top boats.